jonathanrbarney/managers/README.md

 err := managers.Attach("Example Manager", "multiply", exampleMultiplication)

 // func Detach(managerName string, route string) error { ... }
-managers.Detach("Ecample Manager", "multiply")
+managers.Detach("Example Manager", "multiply")
 ```

 The above will attach the `exampleMultiplication` function to an existing manager `"Example Manager"` at the route `"multiply"`.
-Whenever a request is sent to this manager with that route, it will be handled by this funtion.
+Whenever a request is sent to this manager with that route, it will be handled by this function.
 Errors are automatically handled and will be returned accordingly.

 The detach function will simply remove the handler from the manager.